-When I read the blogpost of Hanna about San Francisco Open Data visualization I was very excited about what I could do with those crime data.
+When I read the blogpost about visualizing San Francisco with Open Data I was very excited about what I could do with those crime data.
 Could I be a "Data Science Super-hero" and predict crime?
-That would be awesome, right ?!
+That would be awesome, right?!

-As Hanna said, the SFPD dataset is really cool.
-We have all the incidents reported in San Francisco from 2003 until now with their precise localization.
-This is fast and easy to load, clean and enrich them with a visual data preparation script in the studio.
-But I will not go deeper in this description since she already did the job in her own blog post.
+The SFPD dataset is really cool.
+It gives you all the incidents reported in San Francisco from 2003 until now and their precise localization.
+It's fast and easy to load, clean and enrich with a visual data preparation script in dataiku DSS.
+You can see all about how this was done by my colleague Hannah in her blog post.

 Let's talk a little bit about OpenStreetMap.
-This is an open source project to create a "free editable map of the world" and this is an incredible source of data to anyone who wants to build applications based on geographical data.
+It's an open source project to create a "free editable map of the world" and an incredible source of data to anyone who wants to build applications based on geographical data.
 Indeed, people usually tag very interesting information like the category of a street (residential, highway...), localization of parkings, localization of a public transports...

-With DSS you can easily get these data for any city or country in the world.
+With Dataiku DSS you can easily get that data for any city or country in the world.
 Here let's focus on San Francisco and three tables we're going to use:

 Ways is a list of all ways with their geographical shape ('linestring'), the nodes composing it, and many precious information in the 'tags' field.